frePPLe/frepple/doc/model-reference/buffer.rst

                                    | The field is export-only.
                                    | The description of the flowplan model is included in the
                                      section on operationplan.
+tool             boolean           | A flag to mark buffers that are actually representing a tool.
+                                   | Default is false.
+                                   | The impact on the planning results is visible in the
-level            integer           | Indication of how upstream/downstream this entity is situated
-                                     in the supply chain.
+                                     pegging and criticality calculations. level            integer           | Indication of how upstream/downstream this entity is situated in the supply chain.
                                    | Lower numbers indicate the entity is close to the end item,